MissVeronica/um-happy-birthday/README.md

 1. Update for conflict in UM Bulk User Actions and Admin notices.
 ### Version 2.7.2
 1. Code improvements for WP 6.7.1
+### Version 2.7.3
+1. Fix for yes/no missing in Account consent

 ## References
 1. WP Cron:  https://developer.wordpress.org/plugins/cron/